Warning: This post contains major spoilers for Margaret Atwood’s new book, “The Testaments.”

 We can see Dworkin’s analysis of the different forms conformity takes playing out even fifty years later.
 Some women conform to patriarchy in smaller, slow-burning ways: we cave to pressures to be feminine, we do sexual acts for men we’d really prefer not to, we tell other women they should do the same because it’s easier.

-Some women, the contemporary Aunts of pre-Gilead, lean in a little harder: they fight to deny women the right to bodily autonomy, they silence victims of sexual assault, they abuse children who are gender non-conforming — all in hopes of deflecting male violence away from herself.
+Some women, the contemporary Aunts of pre-Gilead, lean in a little harder: they fight to deny women the right to bodily autonomy, they silence victims of sexual assault, they abuse children who are gender non-conforming — all in hopes of deflecting male violence away from themselves.

 Attempting to strike a bargain, the woman says: I come to you on your own terms.
 Her hope is that his murderous attention will focus on a female who conforms less artfully, less willingly.
 In effect, she ransoms the remains of a life — what is left over after she has renounced willful individuality — by promising indifference to the fate of other women.